Bulldog Care

 Bringing Baby Home

-Apart from your new buddle of joy, you will also receive records of any immunizations and deworming your puppy was given while in our care, a health certificate from a veterinarian at Auburn Hills Animal Hospital, a signed sales contract, food supply for the next couple of days, a toy, and an AKC certificate of registration.
+Apart from your new buddle of joy, you will also receive records of any immunizations and deworming your puppy was given while in our care, a health certificate from a veterinarian at Auburn Hills Animal Hospital, a signed sales contract, food supply for the next couple of days, recommendations on food, supplements, toys, etc., and your AKC registration packet.

 When you arrive home with your puppy, remember - your puppy is a baby Bulldog.
 Like all babies, he needs lots of love and cuddling, lots of rest and sleep, lots of love and cuddling, lots of good, nourishing food and more love and cuddling.